"Suddenly everyone has their opinion about you."

 At Osaka, she is one of the newest kids on the block.
 In hockey, her magic is very well known.
 She floats over the fields of hockey like a graceful fairy.
 But make no mistake.
 This lady is a tough nut to crack.
 Meet Valerie Magis.

 Magis: ‘My unconventional last name is a legacy of my Belgian French-speaking grandfather.
 I am the daughter of a tennis- and a golf-teacher.
 Besides golf, my mum is also a gifted amazon.
 The sports genes run through my family.
-Hockey player Mink van der Weerde is my grandnephew and football player Anton Scheutjens is my uncle.
+Field Hockey player Mink van der Weerde is my grandnephew and football player Anton Scheutjens is my uncle.
 Both my nieces Charlotte and Frederique Derkx were my teammates at some stage.

 ‘I am pretty sure, my winners' mentality was created at OZ.
 I was very impressed by my teammates and also one of the youngest of the group.
 Those girls really raised me in a way.
 I literally grew up between them.
 As a teenager, you spend most of your time with the team.
 That also means that the pressure is always on.
 I looked up to a lot of them, and I learned at a very young age that it’s all about winning and losing in sports.